lukaszgryglicki/bitergia_deployment/README.md

 # Run ELK tasks

 This saves data into ES indices and into SortingHat database.
-All details about URLS, usernames and possible API tokens are the same as por Perceval jobs:
+All details about URLs, usernames and possible API tokens are the same as por Perceval jobs:

 - Git: `PASS=XXX ./elk_git.sh`.
 - GitHub: `` API_KEY=`cat /etc/github/oauth` PASS=XXX ./elk_github.sh ``.